Kensington High School (Philadelphia)

-Kensington High School is a historic high school located in the Kensington neighborhood of Philadelphia, Pennsylvania.
+Kensington High School is a historic high school located in the Kensington neighborhood of Philadelphia, Pennsylvania, United States.
 It is part of the School District of Philadelphia.

+The building was added to the National Register of Historic Places in 1988 as the Kensington High School for Girls.

+History and architectural features

-The building was designed by Henry deCourcy Richards and built in 1916–1917.
-It is a 3 1/2-story, nine-bay by seven-bay, brick building on a raised basement in the Tudor Revival style.
+This building was designed by Henry deCourcy Richards and built between 1916 and 1917.
+It is a 3 1/2-story, nine-bay by seven-bay, brick building that sits on a raised basement and was in the Tudor Revival style.
 It features limestone sills and lintels and a brick parapet.

 The building was added to the National Register of Historic Places in 1988 as the Kensington High School for Girls.